maehrlich1/microhabSel_LC-WGS/README.md

 Final alignment QC was performed with `Qualimap2` to generate per-sample depth and coverage statistics.

 Note:
+The following filters/options were **NOT** applied at the alignment polishing step:

-* BQSR? - GATK recommends it but papers don't do it.
-Need known variants file, which needs to be bootstrapped.
-Could do a second round if needed, keep going for now.
+* BQSR - GATK recommends this but previous publications do not apply it.
+Requires known variants file.
+If this doesn't exist, data needs to be bootstrapped.
+Could potentially do a second round of variant calling if needed.
-* Indel realignment? - No, because will use BAQ option in ANGSD (use -baq 2 option!, higher sensitivity)
+* Indel realignment - Will use BAQ option in ANGSD during variant calling (-baq 2 option, higher sensitivity)
-* Mapping Quality Filter? - No, do it at ANGSD variant calling step.
-Use cutoff depending on histogram of MQs (cutoff of 20 or 25 is good)
+* Mapping Quality Filter - Will use filter in ANGSD at variant calling step.
+Use cutoff depending on distribution of MQs (cutoff of 20 or 25 is reasonable)
-* Remove high depth locations? - No, do it at ANGSD variant calling step

 ### Variant Calling

-Variant calling was performed using
+Variant calling was performed using `ANGSD`.
+Depth filter setting were informed using the global distribution of sequencing depth.

-* ANGSD: dont forget to: Use BAQ option 2, filter for MQ, filter for high depth